sclarkstone/Milestone4/README.md

 ### Manual
 * [Chrome developer tools](https://developer.chrome.com/docs/devtools/) on the browser was used to see any errors on the pages.
 * [Chrome developer tools](https://developer.chrome.com/docs/devtools/) device toggle toolbar was utilised to view the site via emulators of different screen sizes and devices.
 * Chrome Lighthouse audit (attempt 1) (Chrome -> dev tools -> Lighthouse) was run to for performance, accessibility, SEO and best practices.
-On the first attempt the accesibility, best practices and SEO were in the orange.
-So the following amendments were made follwing the recommendations;
+On the first attempt the accesibility, performance, best practices and SEO were in the orange.
+So the following amendments were made following the recommendations;

     * Accessibility - Links do not have a discernible name - add title text and aria-hidden="true" to the font aweseome social mead icons in the footer.
     * Accessibility - Buttons do not have an accessible name - add name text to the search button.